 Youth Cycling Program

 We help students from grades 2 to 12 learn bicycle safety through lessons, practice, and having fun.
 Boston Public Schools (BPS) are invited to apply for our program in the fall and spring each year.
 We typically visit each school for two weeks.
-In spring 2018, we will pilot one-week sessions for smaller schools.
+We can sometimes accommodate one-week sessions for smaller schools.

 YCP is a tremendous confidence builder for beginners and total enjoyment for those with more skills.
 YCP is helping lay the foundation for a more bicycle friendly Boston.